-Rocks may seem incredibly hard, but, like nearly everything else in nature, eventually wear away.
-Scientists call this process, where the forces of nature consume rocks and them back into sediment, weathering.
+Rocks may seem incredibly hard, but, like nearly everything else in nature, eventually they wear away.
+Scientists call this process - where the forces of nature consume rocks and them back into sediment - weathering.
 There are many different materials that erode rocks over time, including water.
-Given its ubiquity, water is one of the most common agents of rock weathering, especially when it freezes and melts over time.
+Given its ubiquity, water is one of the most common agents of rock weathering, especially when it freezes and melts over time in a process called freeze-thaw weathering.
 Still, there are many other weathering agents that eat away at rock.

 The freeze-thaw cycle is what gives water the ability to break rocks apart, but the process is also sometimes called frost wedging.
 Either term is acceptable.